axel-rock/modlguessr/README.md

 ### Convex

+- Entire game logic
+- Run the LLMs with streaming
 - Real time leaderboard
 - Real time display of total games / messages / tokens ever used, all users combined, with an aggregate
 - See other players games